Lenticular Filtration Operating Instructions

 - Periodically bleed the vent valve to release gas (likely CO2).

-- You will notice little to no flow when you reach 20 dpsi.
-Terminal differential pressure (dpsi) will be at 30 psi but consider regeneration before 17 psi.
+- Terminal differential pressure (dpsi) will be at 30 psi - this means filtration and product flow has stopped.
+Maximum pressure limit for SupraDisc media is 35 dpsi.
+Regeneration before 17 dpsi is recommended.
 If you wait until 20 psi, a regeneration won’t have much effect.

 Filter Module Regeneration